Trump signs legislation designed to support pro-democracy protesters in Hong Kong

 The legislation led to a diplomatic incident Monday, when China’s Foreign Ministry summoned U.S. Ambassador Terry Branstad to lodge a protest over American “meddling” in China’s internal affairs.
 China has warned that it would retaliate if Trump signed the bill.

-Branstad in turn told Chinese authorities that Washington remains concerned about Hong Kong and opposes intimidation tactics.
+Branstad in turn told Chinese officials that Washington remains concerned about Hong Kong and opposes intimidation tactics by the authorities.

-Trump says he’s asked Xi not to use the military to stamp out the protests.
+Trump says he’s asked Xi not to use the military to quell the protests.

-In recent comments, Trump has insinuated that he is being cautious with his approach to Hong Kong because of the sensitivity of trade talks.
-He has also alleged — without providing evidence — that he has personally saved the lives of thousands of people by warning Chinese leader Xi Jinping that more deaths in Hong Kong would scuttle the trade negotiations.
+In recent comments, Trump has suggested that he is being cautious in his approach to Hong Kong because of the sensitivity of trade talks.
+He has also alleged – without providing evidence – that he has personally saved the lives of thousands of people by warning Chinese leader Xi Jinping that more deaths in Hong Kong would scuttle the trade negotiations.

 Trump had hoped to secure a major trade deal with China earlier this year, but the talks have faltered multiple times.
-Trump is now trying to secure a partial trade deal with China, which he has referred to as “Phase One” and would include large purchases of U.S. farm products by Beijing.
-But even nailing down that agreement has proven elusive.
+He is now trying to secure a partial trade deal with China, an agreement he has referred to as “Phase One” and which would include large purchases of U.S. farm products by Beijing.
+But even nailing down that agreement has proved difficult.